-Electricity

-Repair category 2

-Notes Loose wires evident adjacent to the fuse board.
+Electricity Repair category 2 Notes The electrical installation appears along mixed lines with a dated fuse board and sockets located within skirting boards.
+Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.